-In light of these recent results, a field program is being expedited to sample in the vicinity of the main Seahorse target.
-The program will include collection of a heavy mineral mini bulk sample from the beach sands to recover KIMs including diamond and other heavy minerals.
-It is anticipated that additional caustic fusion analysis will be required.
+In light of these recent results, a field program was expedited in September 2023 to sample in the vicinity of the main Seahorse target.
+The program included collection of a heavy mineral mini bulk sample from the beach sands to recover potential KIMs including diamond and other heavy minerals.
+The minibulk sample was sent to SRC for caustic fusion analysis.
+Results are pending.